 Winter weddings are gaining in popularity, and for good reason.
 Venues are not in hot demand so generally offer a percentage discount off their price.
 Look at getting married on any day other than a Saturday.
 What better way than to lead into the weekend than get married on a Friday, you can have 2 days to recover before heading back to work!

 A gorgeous venue will negate the need for flowers or decorating.
 Add some festoon lighting, create your own floral arrangements and you’re all set!
-Toolangi Heights is a personal fave!
+Warrawong Estate is a personal fave!
 Food trucks are a fun, interative way for your guests to enjoy their meal.
-Or look into a catering company that can dish up a hearty shared fare such a spit roast.
+Looking for something casual?
+Consider a pizza truck such as Happy Camper Pizza Or look into a catering company that can dish up a hearty and wholesome food.
+Going Gourmet and Locavore are my absolute faves and will leave your guests licking their fingers!
+For the sweet tooth, you could consider a traditional Italian gelato van such as Vanilla and Co.
 Buying alcohol in bulk will also save you a shedload.

 Know a talented home baker?
 They’d be honoured if you shared your vision for a cake with them.
 This could be their gift to you.
 There are lots of other ways to satisfy a sweet tooth.
 Who doesn’t love a good donut?!
 Or maybe cupcakes.
 Or perhaps you’re more of a cheese connnoisseur.
 Cheese towers provide an elegant difference.

-For videography, I work closely with Ray from Rays Weddings.
-Not only do we work cohesively on the day, but Ray offers a discount when coming on board with me as photographer.
+For videography, I work closely with some of Melbourne’s top videographers to provide combined packages.
+Not only do we work cohesively on the day, it may just be more cost effective and convenient to book the same company that offers both.
 Perhaps your florist can help with decorations, or signage or your band can perform for the ceremony, then rock it out at night for the party!

 If your venue holds multiple weddings across a weekend, check what rentals the other couple has chosen and look to share the costs.
 This could apply to a range of things such as the marquee, flowers and decorations, signage, even cutlery!